Home Listening-Prayer.com > Curses > Defining a Shame Curse

 The shame curse is a message from those who should by life-giving; instead they send a message of death.
 Shame curses send messages to the target victim.
 Whether intended or not the message is to die rather than to live.
 Shaming is a death curse whose poison brings a person down and 'curses' them to less than the abundant life that Jesus brings and God intends.

-Curses direct energy toward a person that is the opposite of the positive energy of love.
-It is the negative destructive energy of hate.
+Curses direct negative energy and thoughts toward a person that create death (sickness, harm, relationship breakup, poverty).
+Hate is that negative energy and it is the opposite of the positive energy of love.
 Sometimes this hate is related to envy or jealousy toward a competitor or rival.
 Hate is the energy of the dark side; the energy of killing and destroying.

 Both the intent and the effect of curses is to tear down someone, to destroy them, to humiliate, to call down punishment upon them, to get revenge.
-This is like the intent of the one - the thief - who Jesus said is out to rob, kill and destroy (John 10:10).
+This relates to the evil one - the thief - who Jesus said is out to rob, kill and destroy (John 10:10).

-I have complete discussion of the definition of a curse under: What is a curse?
+For more complete definition of a curse look at: What is a curse?
 See also HealMyLife.com: what is a curse?

 Parents have been given the gift of life by God.
 God's very breath and Spirit gives us life.
 Parents have the delegated responsibility to act like god and continue to breath life into their child.
 Their love, their touch, their words, the home they create give breath to their child.